yrodrigez/UsefulEarnings/README.md

 Desktop application that will provide financial data from the Yahoo!
 Finance API and the possibility to apply filters on that data...

-This project is a End of Degree Project developed to the [Universidad de Vigo](http://www.uvigo.gal/uvigo_en/index.html)
+This project is a End of Degree Project developed to  [Universidad de Vigo](http://www.uvigo.gal/uvigo_en/index.html)